 What's in store?Trace Mayer: Yeah, I mean you just you just got this whole community that’s just like honey badgers its way through like whatever you thrown at it.
 You know, like whether it's Bitcoinica, like failing and losing 50,000 bitcoins or whatever it was or Mt.
 Gox, like $500 million, poof, gone.
 I mean, we've just seen failure after failure different services and everything in bitcoin.

 We've had all types of setbacks and yet through all of it the community keeps going.
 It turns out these things like this documentary, more professionalized services, I mean, looking at where bitcoin came from, you know what I mean, we're only what, 5 years into this?
 Like, I mean, where do you think this is going to be in another 5 years and are you going to make another documentary?

-So, I mean, I guess in a way everybody's combined efforts are what helps sell bitcoin, what helps get bitcoin, you know, people educate people about bitcoin, what helps you know informing people about bitcoin, and show them what it really is.
+So, I mean, I guess in a way everybody's combined efforts are what helps sell bitcoin, what helps get bitcoin, people educate people about bitcoin, what helps you know informing people about bitcoin, and show them what it really is.
 So, you know, even with our film we're doing our part.

 And so are other people you know, Andreas Antonopoulos speaking in front of the Canadian Senate was just like amazing to watch.
 I don't think I would, you know -- I didn't watch Senate hearings ever before bitcoin and now like they're on the topic.
 I find them fascinating so.

 Trace Mayer: Oh, yeah.
 I mean, the U.S. Senate hearings were great.
 I mean, I loved like the last 2 minutes where the chairman of the Canadian Senate actually like said Andreas, you far exceeded our expectations.
 Like, you did a wonderful job and so.
 I mean bitcoin is definitely coming out of obscurity and it's becoming a household name and a lot of ways.